awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-quick-start.md

        SourceCodeUrl: https://github.com/user1/my-app-project
    ```

-   The `LicenseUrl` and `ReadmeUrl` properties can either be references to local files \(as in the exampe above\), or they can be links to Amazon S3 buckets that already host these artifacts\.
+   The `LicenseUrl` and `ReadmeUrl` properties can either be references to local files \(as in the example above\), or they can be links to Amazon S3 buckets that already host these artifacts\.

 1. Create an S3 bucket in the location where you want to save the packaged code\.
 If you want to use an existing S3 bucket, skip this step\.